Installing ONLYOFFICE Workspace Community using additional script parameters

 -md, --maildomainONLYOFFICE Mail domain name

-This parameter allows to specify your own domain name that will be used for ONLYOFFICE Mail.
+This parameter allows you to specify a custom domain name that will be used for ONLYOFFICE Mail.

 Example